sitius2/query_builder/README.md

 In order to use this library add the line `query_builder = "0.1.1"` to the `[dependencies]` section of your `Cargo.toml`.
 Then in your code you can use `extern crate query_builder;` and access it with `use query_builder::query_builder` (yes, that is currently very poor written and I will change this as soon as possible).

-Creating a basic query that selects data from a database you can use the following code:
+Creating a basic query that selects data from a table you can use the following code:
 ```
 extern crate query_builder;
 use query_builder::query_builder::*;